Signed Into Law

 Which agencies enforce HB1403?

-HB1403 is enforced by Office of the Attorney General, Department of Family and Protective Services (DFPS) and Health and Human Services Commission (HHSC).
+HB1403 is enforced by Department of Family and Protective Services (DFPS), Health and Human Services Commission (HHSC) and Office of the Attorney General.

 Q

-The compliance urgency for HB1403 is rated as "critical".
-Businesses and organizations should review the requirements and timeline to ensure timely compliance.
+The regulatory priority for HB1403 is rated as "critical".
+Businesses and organizations should review the legislation to understand potential impacts.

 Q